 Fenichel succeeded completely in bringing about within himself the synthesis between emotional and intellectual identification with Freud.
-One would never hear him praise Freud -- but ever so often you would hear him quoteFreud, explain Freud, define Freud -- what he wrote, why and when he wrote it, just at what given time of a certain developmental phase of psychoanalysis.
-This referring to Froud's writings so often earned him the reputation of being an "Orthodox Freudian."
-If orthodoxy means having read Freud, having understood Freud, using Freud's fundamental concepts as a basis for further research, and when teaching psychoanalysis means not forgetting what you have learned from Freud -- then it is true that Fenichel was really an orthodox Freudian, this in more than one sense.
-Fenichel was as orthodox as Freud himself in not consenting to have anyone break psychoanalysis into pieces because some of its fragments could be used for psychotherapeutle purposes.
-He was as orthodox as Freud by demanding that anyone who uses part of the psychoanalytic armament should first be well acquainted with the entire body of psychoanalysis -- otherwise he would not know what he was doing to psychoanalysis and moreover, what he was doing to his patients.
-In the present arguments about "Psychotherapy on psychoanalytic principles" Fenichel was as orthodox as Fraud.
-Fonichel, as well as Freud, recognized the enormous amount of neurotic misery in the world and the relative insufficiency of the basic psychoanalytic procedure in meeting the needs of masses.
-After World War I, Freud appealed to the conscience of the world and called for the establishment of psychoanalytic institutes all over the world, to provide a therough training of as many psychoanalysts as possible who should then treat people free of charge and when necessary to malloy the gold of psychoanalysis with the copper of other psychotherapeutic procedures."
+Cne would never hear him praise Freud -- but ever so often you would hear him quote Freud, explain Freud, define Freud -- what he wrote, why and when he wrote it, just at what given time of a certain developmental phase of psychoanalysis.
+This referring to Freud's writings so often, earned him the reputation of being an "Orthodox Freudian."
+If orthodoxy means having read Freud, having understood Freud, using Freud's fundamental concepts as a basis for further research, and when teaching psychoanalysis means not forgetting what you have learned from Freud -- then it is true that Fenichel was really an orthodox Freudian.

-In his book on the Theory of the Neuroses, published recently, before his death, Fenichel once more appeals to the scientific conscience of the psychoanalysts who work in such institutes, by simply stating: "What is psychotherapy on psychoanalytic principles?
-Freud once said: 'Any treatment can be considered psychoanalysis that works by undoing resistances and interpreting transferences.'"
-And Fenichel continued: "That is, any method that makes the ego face its pathogenic conflicts in their full emotional value by undoing the opposing defensive forces, effective as 'resistances', through the interpretation of derivatives and especially of the derivatives expressed in the transference.
+In his book on the Theory of the Neuroses, published recently, before his death, Fenichel once more appeals to the scientific conscience of the psychoana-

+What is psychotherapy on psychoanalytic principles?
+Freud once said: 'Any treatment can be considered psychoanalysis that works by undoing resistances and interpreting transferences.'
+And Fenichel continued: "That is, any method that makes the ego face its pathogenic conflicts in their full emotional value by undoing the opposing defensive forces, effective as 'resistances,' through the interpretation of derivatives and especially of the derivatives expressed in the transference.
 This alone is the criterion."

-At the end of the paragraph Fenichel dismisses the term "orthodox" -- which was so often hurled at him as a rebuke, by the simple statement: "It is meaningless to distinguish an 'orthodox' psychoanalysis from an'unorthodox' one."
+At the end of the paragraph Femichel dismisses the term "orthodox" -- which was so often hurled at him as a rebuke, by the simple statement: "It is meaningless to distinguish an 'orthodox' psychoanalysis from an 'unorthodox' one."
 This simplicity and unshaken self-reliance again reminds me of Freud, when as a college student he first came into contact with anti-Semitism.
-In his autobiography, Freud records this experience by stating simply: "I was expected to feel myself inferior; I refused to do so."
+In his auto-biography, Freud records this experience by stating simply: "I was expected to feel myself inferior; I refused to do so."
 What Freud describes as his own personal character trait: the faculty of preserving an independent judgment even in facing an opposing compact majority -- also holds true for Otto Fenichel.

-Despite the fact that Fenichel always submitted his whole life -- personal and scientific alike -- to his intellectual scrutiny, he was by no means a cold, passionless scholar.
+Despite the fact that Fenichel always submitted his whole life -- personal and scientific alike -- to his intellectual scruting, he was by no means a cold, passionless scholar.
 We shall never forget his temperament, the passion with which he used to propound what he had to say and to teach.
 I know of no other teacher who combined so well the dry way of systematized teaching with lively emotional expression.
-Unforgettable is his attitude in his seminars and in our scientific discussions, when he would start in a cold, systematic way to propound one by one the various points which an author had presented and then, enumerating these items -- 1, 2, 3, 4 -- -- with an increasing passion report his own epinion and observations.

-It is true that he sometimes overdid a little -but now we shall miss his overdoing, because there is no one among us so capable of understanding the weak points and gaps in a scientific presentation and at the same time so capable of encouraging scientific endeavors by productive criticism.
+Unforgettable is his attitude in his seminars and in our scientific discussions, when he would start in a cold, systematic way to propound one by one the various points which an author had presented and then, enumerating these items, -- 1, 2, 8, 4 -- -- with an increasing passion report his own opinion and observations.
+It is true that he sometimes overdid a little -- but now we shall miss his overdoing, because there is no one among ws so capable of understanding the weak points and gaps in a scientific presentation and at the same time so capable of encouraging scientific endeavors by productive critioism.